taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Min's skin has a distinctive metallic and shiny quality right now - her full intradermal shield is activated.
 Her mouth is set in an unhappy grimace the intradermal shield at her ears and temple glow.

 Min: *"Nicola!
-It worked!
+Are you seeing this?
 They're headed straight for [Gruta de Judeia](https://goo.gl/maps/v8ocpUS8njq)!"*

 ### Page 2